-SOPHIA Trustees Dr. John Shook and Dr. Eric Thomas Weber first envisioned Civil American as a journal targeting general-audiences, a philosophical equivalent to the great publication, Scientific American.
-The United States have an immensely rich intellectual tradition, yet much discourse in the public sphere tends to be sensationalist, rather than civil and philosophical.
+SOPHIA Trustees Dr. John Shook and Dr. Eric Thomas Weber first envisioned Civil American as a journal targeting general-audiences, a philosophical equivalent to Scientific American.
+The United States have a rich intellectual tradition, yet much public discourse tends to be sensationalist, rather than civil and philosophical.

 Civil American is a place for scholars in philosophy or other fields, students, and SOPHIA members to submit short essays, between 700 and 3,000 words, on topics of importance for living and policy-making, as individuals and communities.

-Submissions should be no longer than 3,000 words (though longer pieces will be considered) and sent by email to: firstname.lastname@example.org as a Word file.
-Include an e-mail address for future correspondence.
+We welcome submissions under 3,000 words (though longer pieces will be considered) and sent by email to: email@example.com as an MS Word file.

 Elizabeth Anderson (University Michigan)